 Pedagogical approaches in language arts and social studies.
-Emphasis on effective instructional strategies and best practices in
+Emphasis on effective instructional strategies and best practices in language arts, writing, and social studies to teach the understanding using technology, the TEKS and TAKS.
 Prerequisite: Admission to Teacher Education.
+Offered: Fall, Spring.